 Defense attorney Howard Srebnick questioned Thompson about whether Pino appeared impaired.

-Thompson testified that Pino did not.
+Thompson testified that Pino, then 51, did not.

 But the prosecution argued Thompson’s interaction with Pino occurred two hours after the crash.